XR-Studios/xr-studios.github.io/components.md

 #### Panel Components
 These methods can be called on any object that interacts with the Panel system - in other words, any component that inherits ofxXRSComponent.
 In other other words, any component except Large Buttons and Knobs.

-- **ofxXRSComponent**
-    - `getComponent(ofxXRSType type, string label)` | `getComponent(string label)`
+ - `ofxXRSComponent* getComponent(ofxXRSType type, string label)` | `getComponent(string label)`
      - Returns a pointer to the child object component matching *type* and/or *label*, or nullptr if no matching children could be found.
-Note that this method returns a generic ofxXRSComponent - use a more specific getter like getButton() or getToggle() if you need to access component-specific methods.
+Note that this method returns a generic ofxXRSComponent - use a more specific getter like `getButton(string label)` to get back an *ofxXRSButton\** or `getToggle(string label)` to get back an *ofxXRSToggle\**, etc. if you need to access component-specific methods.
-    - `getLabel()`
+- `string getLabel()`
      - Returns a string of this component's label.
-    - `setLabel(string label)`
+- `void setLabel(string label)`
      - Set this component's label to *label*.
-    - `setLabelColor(ofColor color)`
+- `void setLabelColor(ofColor color)`
     - Sets the color of this component's label text to *color*.
-    - `getX()`
+- `float getX()`
     - Returns a float of this component's current X coordinate.
-    - `getY()`
+- `float getY()`
     - Returns a float of this component's current Y coordinate.
-    - `setVisible(bool visible)`
+- `void setVisible(bool visible)`
     - Sets whether or not this component is visible equal to *visible*.
-    - `setStripeColor(ofColor color)`
+- `void setStripeColor(ofColor color)`
     - Sets the color of this component's stripe (See [Customizing Components]() for usage details)
-    - `setBackgroundColor(ofColor color)`
+- `void setBackgroundColor(ofColor color)`
     - Sets the color of this component's background (See [Customizing Components]() for usage details)
-    - `setBackgroundColorOnMouseOver(ofColor color)`
+- `void setBackgroundColorOnMouseOver(ofColor color)`
     - Sets the color of this component's background while the user is mousing over it (See [Customizing Components]() for usage details)
-    - `setBackgroundColorOnMouseDown(ofColor color)`
+- `void setBackgroundColorOnMouseDown(ofColor color)`
     - Sets the color that this component flashes when it is clicked (See [Customizing Components]() for usage details)
-    - `setEnabled(bool enabled)`
+- `void setEnabled(bool enabled)`
     - Sets whether or not this component is enabled equal to *enabled*.
 Disabled elements will still draw but will not update or respond to any events.

+Classes that inherit from *ofxXRSGroup* (currently *ofxXRSFolder* and *ofxXRSDropdown*) have the following common methods:
+- `void expand()`
+    - Expands the component as if the user had clicked it while it was closed.
+- `void collapse()`
+    - Collapses the component as if the user had clicked it while it was open.
+- `void toggle()`
+    - If the component is expanded it collapses it, and vice versa.
+- `int getHeight()`
+    - Get the height of the element in pixels.
+- `bool getIsExpanded()`
+    - Returns a bool for whether or not this component is currently expanded.

 #### Free-floating Components